Technion-Kishony-lab/quibbler/pyquibbler-documentations/docs/Jupyter-lab-ext.rst

 Display a quib dependency graph
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Within Jupyter lab, we can use the :py:func:`~pyquibbler.dependency_graph` function to
+Within Jupyter lab, we can use the :py:func:`~pyquibbler.quib_network.dependency_graph`
-display the network of quibs upstream/downstream of a given focal quib.
+function to display the network of quibs upstream/downstream of a given
+focal quib.

 See :doc:`Quib-relationships` for more detail and an example graph.